A mineral exploration company focused on the next Canadian gold discovery

 Director

-Chris Taylor is a structural and economic geologist with over two decades of experience in both junior exploration and mid-tier mining companies.
-As the Founder, CEO and Director of Great Bear Resources, he led the company to a major district-scale gold discovery in Canada, which culminated in its acquisition by Kinross Gold for Cdn $1.8 billion dollars.
-Chris has received numerous prestigious awards, including PDAC’s 2023 Bill Dennis Award, Northern Miner’s 2021 Mining Person of the Year, and Kitco’s 2021 Mining CEO of the Year
+Chris Taylor is a structural and economic geologist and mining entrepreneur with over two decades of experience in both junior exploration and mid-tier mining companies.
+As Founder, CEO and Director of Great Bear Resources, he led the company to a major district-scale gold discovery in Canada that culminated in its acquisition by Kinross Gold for C$1.8 billion.
+Since then, Chris has continued to play influential roles across the mining sector.
+He joined Founders Metals as a Director, contributing strategic and technical guidance to the company’s exploration efforts.
+He was appointed CEO of Aquitaine Metals, where he is leading exploration for gold and antimony in France’s Limousin Mining District.
+He also serves as President & CEO of Railtown Capital Corp and has taken on leadership roles including Chairman of Kodiak Copper as part of his broader industry engagement.
+Chris has received numerous prestigious awards, including PDAC’s 2023 Bill Dennis Award, Northern Miner’s 2021 Mining Person of the Year, and Kitco’s 2021 Mining CEO of the Year for his contributions to mineral exploration and discovery.

 Timothy Young